SFE Attorney: Cliff Wilson

-Attorney Tasha Lyn Cosimo recently represented a hotel in a lawsuit brought against it by a former guest.
+Team Wilson recently represented a hotel in a lawsuit brought against it by a former guest.
 The guest who brought the suit overstayed their welcome when she decided to stop paying her bill.
-When the hotel put its foot down and told the guest that no payment means no room, the guest became angry, and as Tasha argued, took it out on the door.
+When the hotel put its foot down and told the guest that no payment means no room, the guest became angry, and took it out on the door.

 According to the plaintiff’s version of events, the plaintiff, her boyfriend, and her five children, were in the process of moving their things out of their hotel room after being asked to leave by the hotel staff.
 While they were moving their belongings out of the room, the door to the room “fell out of its wooden frame.”
 They alleged that when the door fell, it hit the plaintiff on the head and knocked her to the floor.
 The plaintiff claimed that several injuries resulted from this including: headaches, neck pain, and a scalp contusion.
 She sought payment for medical expenses and noneconomic damages totaling about $10,000.

 Plaintiff’s counsel relied on a res ipsa theory in an attempt to prove negligence of the hotel.
 Their main argument was that doors don’t just fall; the hotel must have been negligent because the door did fall, and negligence should be inferred due to the fact that the door fell.
 Plaintiff claimed negligence based on failure to inspect for safety hazards, failure to maintain the structure surrounding the door, failing to warn of the potential unsafe door, and in allowing plaintiff to occupy the room.